Janine Duvitski: Personal life

-Duvitski was born in Nottingham to a Polish father and an English mother.
+Duvitski was born in Morecambe, Lancashire to a Polish father and an English mother.
 She attended Nottingham Girls' High School, then a direct grant grammar school.

 She trained at East 15 Acting School in Essex.
 She has four children, Jack, Albert, Ruby, and Edith Bentall, with her actor husband Paul Bentall.
-Her youngest daughter Edith is the lead singer of the band FOURS.
+Ruby is also an actress and Edith, Duvitski's younger daughter, is the lead singer of the band Fours.

 Career

 Television

-Shortly after leaving drama school, Duvitski was given a couple of small roles in television dramas but had no agent, and placed an advert in the 'Spotlight' agency catalogue with a photograph.
+Shortly after leaving drama school, Duvitski was given a couple of small roles in television dramas but had no agent, and placed an advert in the Spotlight agency catalogue with a photograph.
 As a result she was approached by the BBC to test for a play about incest, entitled BBC2 Playhouse: Diane (1975).
 Although she was in her early 20s the part was that of a 13-year-old girl but her audition was sufficiently convincing to win her the role.
-The door thus opened to her for more TV and stage roles and, whilst she was appearing in 'Don Juan' at Hampstead Theatre, London, she was spotted by Mike Leigh who offered her the part of Angie in the stage production of Play for Today: Abigail's Party (1977), which she repeated in the television version.
+The door thus opened to her for more TV and stage roles and, whilst she was appearing in Don Juan at Hampstead Theatre, London, she was spotted by Mike Leigh who offered her the part of Angie in the stage production of Abigail's Party (1977), which she repeated in the television version.
 Duvitski's principal television credits include the roles of Jane Edwards in Waiting for God (1990–1994), Pippa Trench in One Foot in the Grave (1990–2000), and Jacqueline Stewart in Benidorm (2007–2018).
 In the BBC's Vanity Fair she played Mrs Crawley.
 She has also appeared on Lily Savage's Blankety Blank.

 She has also appeared in the one-off production of Blue Remembered Hills by Dennis Potter, as well as in episodes of Foyle's War ("Fifty Ships"), Brush Strokes, Cowboys, Citizen Smith, Minder, Midsomer Murders (1998), My Family, Man About the House, The Georgian House, The New Statesman, The Black Stuff by Alan Bleasdale, The Knowledge, Z-Cars, The Worst Week of My Life, Little Dorrit, Still Open All Hours and, in 2013, as Emily Scuttlebutt in the CBeebies show Old Jack's Boat.

 In 2015 Duvitski starred in the BBC sitcom Boy Meets Girl.
 In 2017 she appeared as Mrs Leydon, the Chapel assistant, in BBC's mockumentary Hospital People.